 - Similar lifestyles – Again, the more compatible the better.
 I’m not saying that if you’re a morning person and you’re a night owl you can’t save, but opposites attract more than they successfully save

-- Similar risk tolerances - If one of you wants to invest in a risk real estate venture while another one isn’t comfortable moving out of CDs into an index fund, the process of savings can fraught with problems
+- Similar risk tolerances – If one of you wants to invest in a risk real estate venture while another one isn’t comfortable moving out of CDs into an index fund, the process of savings can fraught with problems.
+There are solutions however.
+A letting agent in Weybridge can help advise with real estate investments while a personal banker can educate about CDs.

 Ideas that make things go smoother: